Changing or ending an EPA

 If the attorney chooses to opt out

-They must give you notice in writing if you are still mentally capable, or go to the Family Court if you are no longer mentally capable.
+They must give you notice in writing if you have capacity to make decisions, or go to the Family Court if you are no longer able to make decisions.

 If you choose to remove an attorney or cancel your EPA

-While you are mentally capable, you can cancel your EPA or remove an attorney at any time by giving written notice to the attorney.
+While you are able to make decisions, you can cancel your EPA or remove an attorney at any time by giving written notice to the attorney.
 You should also give notice to any successor attorneys.

 When an EPA ends

-- you, your attorney (or a joint attorney) dies
+• your attorney (or a jointly appointed attorney) dies

-- the attorney gives notice in writing to either the donor (if still mentally capable) or the court (if the donor is no longer mentally capable) that they no longer wish to act as attorney
+• your attorney gives notice in writing to either you (if you have capacity to make decisions) or the Family Court (if you no longer have capacity to make decisions) that they no longer wish to act as attorney

-If your EPA provides for successive attorneys to take over in the event that a previous attorney’s power ceases for some reason, then the EPA will only end when any of the above applies to the last attorney.
+If your EPA provides for successive attorneys to take over, then the EPA will only end when any of the above applies to the last attorney.

 Help from the Family Court

-The Family Court can be asked to make decisions about:
+The Family Court can be asked to make decisions about things such as:

-- disputes about an EPA or its effect
+• disputes about an EPA, such as its meaning or effect

 A wide variety of people can ask the Family Court to intervene if they have concerns, including:

-- another attorney if there is more than one, or
+• another attorney of yours (if there is more than one, and who isn’t the attorney whose decision is being reviewed), or

-- anyone else who gets the Court’s permission to apply.
+• anyone else who gets the Family Court’s permission to apply.

 The Family Court and enduring power of attorney – Ministry of Justice